Ottoman–Safavid War (1578–1590)

-The Ottoman–Safavid War of 1578–1590 was one of the many wars between the neighboring arch-rivals of Safavid Empire and the Ottoman Empire.
+The Ottoman–Safavid War of 1578–1590 was one of the many wars between the neighboring arch-rivals of the Safavid Empire and the Ottoman Empire.

-Starting with several years prior to the war and up to including most of the war itself, the Safavids were experiencing significant domestic issues and rivalling noble factions within the court since the death of Shah Tahmasp I. The Ottomans decided to declare war in 1577–1578 to exploit the chaos.
-The war, despite swift Ottoman victories in the first few years and large amounts of support from the Ottoman vassal Crimean Khanate during several stages of the war, eventually becoming geo-politically and military relatively stable for several years with both parties losing and winning smaller battles till around 1580.
+Starting several years prior to the war and up to and including most of the war itself, the Safavids were experiencing significant domestic issues and rivalling noble factions within the court since the death of Shah Tahmasp I. The Ottomans decided to declare war in 1577–1578 to exploit the chaos.
+The war, despite swift Ottoman victories in the first few years and extensive support from the Ottoman vassal Crimean Khanate during several stages of the war, eventually became geo-politically and military relatively stable for several years with both parties losing and winning smaller battles till around 1580.
 It eventually had a turning point following the Battle of Torches on 7–11 May 1583 and the assassination of the Safavid generals Mirza Salman Jaberi and Hamza Mirza.
 Following these turns of events and internal chaos in the Safavid state, the Ottomans headed towards the eventual victory in 1590.

 Prelude

 At the Sublime Porte, Grand Vizier Sokollu Mehmed Pasha was constantly urging against another war, but was overridden by the Sultan.
 The sultan however, pushed by the pro-war activists, decided to start the attack.
 Following Shah Tahmasp I's death, the central government in Qazvin had not been stable yet.
 The sultan saw it as a unique opportunity to conquer once again the territories that had been conquered by Suleiman the Magnificent over Safavid Iran decades earlier, but was not able to hold them for long.
-The sentiment for war was once again fueled by the fact that the Uzbeks had made an appeal to the Ottomans to make a combined attack from two fronts, as well as the Ottoman clergy that pushed the sultan to step us as the rightful defender of the Sunnis in the Safavid Empire.
+The sentiment for war was once again fueled by the fact that the Uzbeks had made an appeal to the Ottomans to make a combined attack from two fronts, as well as the Ottoman clergy that pushed the sultan to step up as the rightful defender of the Sunnis in the Safavid Empire.
 The latter pleaded that the sultan should seize the opportunity of Safavid weakness in order to bring a complete end to Shiism in Persia and its territories.
 When the Uzbeks started to attack the Safavids' far eastern territories comprising Khorasan, the Ottomans started the attack, effectively starting the war.

 War

+Georgia and Shirvan (1578)

 The Ottomans started the war, with the objective of conquering Azerbaijan and the Caucasus.
-They invaded the Safavids' Caucasian territories through Ardahan, taking Akhaltsikhe in August 1576, Tiflis in August 1578, and Kars and Tabriz in 1585, while pressing Kartli to become a tributary vassal of the Ottoman Empire.
+They invaded the Safavids' Caucasian territories through Ardahan, taking Akhaltsikhe in August 1576, Tiflis in August 1578, while pressing Kartli to become a tributary vassal of the Ottoman Empire.

 The Safavids, who were left unable to conduct effective campaigns on both the eastern and western fronts, were met with repeated setbacks that forced them back into Iran's heartlands.
 The seizure of much of the Caucasus had now given the Ottomans a direct land route from the east with their allied Crimean Khanate.